Last Updated on: 13th January 2023, 01:37 pm

 However, a specific cut line also must be set up so that the cutter will automatically follow the paths or outlines of the different vector shapes to cut out the image.

 For print/cut designs, regardless of whether they are vector or raster images, the cut line must include a spot color.
-The printer/cutter searches for the color name in order to find the outline to follow for cutting.
+The printer/cutter searches for the color name to find the outline to follow for cutting.

 Boston based custom slide sandal maker has become $10 Million company using an online designer and unique growth marketing.Read more